narcan/narcan.github.io/_posts/stories/2009-02-13-wild_turkeys_over_holland.md

 author: Pedro Ávila
 layout: post
 location: Amsterdam, The Netherlands
-description: An epic gathering for a feast of weird ingestions, a Dutch turkey dies in Holland, and TG08 in Amsterdam
+description: An epic gathering for a feast of weird ingestions, a Dutch turkey dies in Holland, and TG08 in Amsterdam.
 categories: Stories
 tags:
 ---